Nigeria

 Excise duties

-Excise duty is applicable on beer and stout, wines, spirits, cigarettes, and homogenised tobacco manufactured in or imported into Nigeria at 20%.
+Excise duty is applicable on sugar-sweetened non-alcoholic beverages, beer and stout, wines, spirits, cigarettes, and homogenised tobacco manufactured in or imported into Nigeria.

-Excise duties on tobacco and alcoholic beverages have increased effective 1 June 2022, whilst excise duties have been introduced on non-alcoholic beverages and all services.
-The new regime applies only to tobacco and its products (such as cigarettes), alcoholic beverages (beers and stouts, spirits, and wines), non-alcoholic beverages, and telecommunication services (only) as follows:
+Excise duties on tobacco, alcoholic and non-alcoholic beverages have been amended by the 2026 Fiscal policy measures and tariff amendments effective 1 July 2026, while introducing the Green tax surcharge (excise duties) on motor vehicles.
+The new regime applies to tobacco and its products (such as cigarettes), alcoholic beverages (beers and stouts, spirits, and wines), non-alcoholic beverages, and motor vehicles as follows:

 Tobacco